-Visit munchkin.game for news, errata, updates, Q&A, and much more.
-To discuss Munchkin with our staff and your fellow munchkins, visit our forums at forums. sjgames.com/munchkin.
-Check out munchkin.game/ gameplay/resources/ for reference cards, playmats, and dozens of links.
+Visit munchkin.sjgames.com for news, errata, updates, Q&A, and much more.
+To discuss Munchkin with our staff and your fellow munchkins, visit our forums at forums.sjgames.com.
+Check out munchkin.sjgames.com/ resources.html for reference cards, play mats, and dozens of links.